Your primary care provider is your initial point of health care, and annual health screenings are one of the most important tools in their bag.

 These tests provide valuable information about the state of your overall health.
 Plus, they can help your provider see early warning signs of disease or early symptoms of a condition.
 In turn, your chances of preventing and treating illnesses improve!

 So, when adults ages 18 and older go to an appointment with their primary care provider, you should expect to get one or more of these important health screenings.

 You know how you step on the scale before every medical appointment?
 There’s a good reason for that.
 This is an essential screening tool that can give your primary care provider information about your overall health and possible risk factors for diseases.

 If you’ve lost weight suddenly without trying, it could be a sign of a serious condition like:

 - Rheumatoid arthritis

-Similarly, if you’re overweight, you’re at higher risk of developing certain conditions, such as:
+Similarly, if you’re overweight, you’re at greater risk of developing certain conditions, such as:

 - Sleep apnea